Trooper Sam Henderson

 Cobb joined the OHP in 1937.

-Troopers Long and Charles Branch were investigating a collision on State Highway 76 north of Fox.
+Troopers Cobb and Charles Branch were investigating a collision on State Highway 76 north of Fox.
 They observed a car approaching at a high rate of speed and Cobb stepped from behind a wrecker with his flashlight to slow it down.
 Cobb was struck by the left front fender and the driver did not stop.
 Trooper Branch broadcast an alarm and roadblocks were set up over a ten county area.
 A 20-year-old Arkansas soldier turned himself in and was later charged with manslaughter.